Paris Saint-Germain youth academy players

-Who are the best PSG academy products?
+Who are PSG's best academy graduates?

 PSG’s academy has produced countless high-level players.
 The best right now is probably Kingsley Coman, but there’s also Christopher Nkunku, Moussa Diaby, Ibrahima Konaté, Mike Maignan, and so on.

-Which competitions does PSG's academy compete in?
+What competitions do PSG's academy teams play in?